BlogCI/CD

 Why scan in CI, not after

-Registry scanning tells you what's already deployed.
+Registry scanning tells you what is already deployed.
 CI scanning tells you before the image exists anywhere but a branch.
 The feedback loop is the whole point: a HIGH in a merge request is a ten-minute fix; the same HIGH in production is a change ticket, a rollout, and a postmortem line item.
+Trivy is the right default here — a single static binary, no server component, and it scans OS packages and language lockfiles in one pass.

 A minimal .gitlab-ci.yml